CyberJsec47/Arduino-HED/README.md

 ---
 ### Future goals

-- **Set up outside weather station**<br>This will involve purchasing either one of the stations, finding a suitable place in my garden to set up and then connecting the wiring and testing the data locally
+- **Set up outside weather station**<br>Set up the station outside, create a waterproof envrionment for the electical parts and upload a sketch to proccess the data and send via MQTT to the Pi for displaying.
-- **Create RasPi access point**<br> Set up the Raspberry Pi as a private access point for the ESP32 to connect to.
-- **Establish wireless communication**<br> When the previous two goals are met I can start to send the data to the Pi before working on implementing a GUI to display data.
 - **RasPi GUI**<br>Either using Flet, Figma or another Python GUI module create a way to display the data live on a small home display.
+- **Look into Node-RED or WebEx**In my uni IoT module I am going to learning abouw using Node-RED and Webex for IoT devices.
+This might become a useful tool to use with this project which can help displaying data.
 ---
 ### Future extended goals